Home > Analyses > Technology > STMicroelectronics N.V.

 | Intel Corporation | 173B |

-STMicroelectronics N.V. ranks 22nd among 38 competitors in the semiconductor sector.
-Its market cap is 0.56% of the largest player, NVIDIA Corporation.
-The company is positioned below both the average market cap of the top 10 (975B) and the sector median (31B).
-It maintains a 10.18% gap from the next competitor above, reflecting a moderate distance in scale.
+STMicroelectronics N.V. ranks 22nd among 38 competitors.
+Its market cap is just 0.65% of NVIDIA’s, the sector leader.
+The company sits below both the average market cap of the top 10 competitors (975B) and the sector median (31B).
+It maintains a significant 22.37% gap from its nearest competitor above.

 Comparisons with competitors